jerostax/Node-React_Starter-Pack/README.md

 #### 2 - Run the app locally <a name="run-app"></a>

 - Run `npm run dev` from the root directory
-- The server and client side reboot anytime you make changes, Happy Coding!
+- The server and client side reboot everytime you make changes, Happy Coding!

 #### 3 - Deploy to Heroku <a name="deploy-heroku"></a>